mrisrijgd1/Code-In/README.md

 # Introduction

-This is my work from the Google Code-In
+This is my work from the Google Code-In.
+This is how to explore E-commerce Data.

 # Requirements